tungct9025302/Current-Topic/README.md

 # Current-Topic
-Intro: What is your topic ?
-What will you do ?
+Intro: What is your topic?
+(Describe it)
 Four layers: IOT devices, network, data process, data services.
    - Data processing:
       + Contains server and IoT device.